 We believe in equitable access to economic opportunity for the next generation of farmers.
 Equitability means access to resources–fair financing and secure land tenure.
 Throughout our history we’ve been trailblazers connecting farmers to land, loans, and business assistance.
-And we’re creating more tools to mobilize this work including a business self-assessment and conservation loans for farmers.
+We continue to blaze trails with new tools to support farmers, including a business self-assessment and conservation incentive loans.

 We’re proud to offer this social impact investment, with a minimum investment of $1,000, to all Californians. and we’re grateful to our partners at the Sustainable Economies Law Center who had the vision and legal expertise to help us create the Investment Notes.